 Open-book and multiple choice examinations are used to evaluate the participant’s understanding of the content taught during the classroom sessions.
 Participants must pass the required examinations with a score of 80%.
 Each examination may be retaken twice, for a total of three attempts.
 If the participant fails, he or she must again complete the appropriate course work, after which the examination may be retaken.
 Every effort will be made to assist any participant with special testing needs.

 Evaluation of the overall NVCPM Program is based upon how well the program meets the stated objectives and the needs of its participants.
 Participants will have multiple opportunities to provide extensive feedback on instructors, format and content, thereby helping to shape the Program for future NVCPM classes.
 Some of the evaluation methods will be written evaluation forms, email feedback, plus/delta sessions, and large and small group discussions.

 Supervisory Training Courses

-All participants are required to complete ten (10) classes in the Mandatory Supervisory Class Series offered by the State of Nevada, Division of Human Resource Management.
+All participants are required to complete ten (10) of the classes in the Mandatory Supervisory Class Series offered by the State of Nevada, Division of Human Resource Management.
 The classes are offered on-line and can be found at: https://nvelearn.nv.gov/moodle/.
 It would be best if participants are able to complete this training series before the start of the NVCPM Program.
 If this is not possible, the courses must be completed before the NVCPM participant can graduate.